 A child who falls into a fire is certainly going to have some degree of injury, probably a serious one.

 Burns from a fireplace can be very serious and happen so quickly.

 If you only babyproof one part of your living room, I suggest it be the fireplace.

 Keep reading to learn about some of the best ways to keep your young family and friends safe if you have a fireplace.

-The simplest way to baby proof your fireplace is to get a safety fence like this one.
+The simplest way to baby proof your fireplace is to get a safety fence.

 These have some serious positives and negatives.